-This need not mean disunity by any means; it should mean a richer and more colorful world.
+This need not mean disunity; it should mean a richer and more colourful world.
 It need not mean separation or the building of barriers or the retiring behind walls of prejudice and racial bias.
-There are two major linking relationships which should and must be cultivated and which will bring about a closer understanding in the world of men.
+There are two major linking relationships which should be cultivated and which will bring about a closer understanding in the world of men.
 These are religion and education.
-We will consider the religious link later; in this article we are considering the factor of education which has in the past so greatly failed (as the war has proved) but which can in the future so wisely control.
+In this chapter we are considering the factor of education which has in the past so greatly failed to promote world unity (as the war has proved) but which can in the future so wisely control.

-[page 82] We are today witnessing the slow but steady formation of international groups, banded together to preserve world security, to protect labor, to deal with world economics and to preserve the integrity and the sovereignty of nations whilst committing each and all to a definite part in the work of securing right human relations throughout the planet.
-Whether we agree or not with the details or the specific commitments proposed, such conferences as Dumbarton Oaks, Bretton Woods, the conference at San Francisco and the formation of international advisory councils, and above all of the United Nations, are hopeful indications of the moving forward of humanity into a world where right human relations are regarded as essential to the peace of the world, where goodwill is recognized and where provision is made for the implementing of those conditions which will prevent war and aggression.
+We are today witnessing the slow but steady formation of international groups, banded together to preserve world security, to protect labour, to deal with world economics and to preserve the integrity and the sovereignty of nations whilst committing each and all to a definite part in the work of securing right human relations throughout the planet.
+Whether we agree or not with the details or the specific commitments proposed, the formation of international advisory councils, and above all, of the United Nations, are hopeful indications of the moving forward of humanity into a [Page 43] world where right human relations are regarded as essential to the peace of the world, where goodwill is recognized and where provision is made for the implementing of those conditions which will prevent war and aggression.

-In the field of education surely some such united action is also essential.
+In the field of education some such united action is also essential.
 Surely a basic unity of objectives should govern the educational systems of the nations, even though uniformity of method and of techniques may not be possible.
 Differences of language, of background and of culture will and should always exist; they constitute the beautiful tapestry of human living down the ages.
 But much that has hitherto militated against right human relations must and should be eliminated.

-In the teaching of history, for instance, are we to revert to the bad old ways wherein each nation glorifies itself at the expense frequently of other nations, in which facts are systematically garbled, in which the pivotal points in history are the various wars down the ages—a history, therefore, of aggression, of the rise of a material and selfish civilization and one which has fed the nationalistic [page 83] and, therefore, separative spirit, which has fostered racial hatreds and stimulated national prides?
-The first historical date usually remembered by the average British child is “William, the Conqueror, 1066”.
+In the teaching of history, for instance, are we to revert to the old ways wherein each nation glorifies itself at the expense frequently of other nations, in which facts are systematically garbled, in which the pivotal points in history are the various wars down the ages—a history, therefore, of aggression, of the rise of a material and selfish civilization and one which has fed the nationalistic and, therefore, separative spirit, which has fostered racial hatreds and stimulated national prides?
+The first historical date usually remembered by the average British child is "William, the Conqueror, 1066".
 The American child remembers the landing of the Pilgrim Fathers and the gradual taking of the country from its rightful inhabitants and perhaps the Boston Tea Party.
 The heroes of history are all warriors—Alexander the Great, Julius Caesar, Attila the Hun, Richard Coeur de Lion, Napoleon, George Washington and many others.
 Geography is largely history in another form but presented in a similar manner—a history of discovery, investigation and seizure, followed frequently by wicked and cruel treatment of the inhabitants of the discovered lands.
-Greed, ambition, cruelty and pride are the keynotes of our teaching of history and geography.
+Greed, ambition, [Page 44] cruelty and pride are the keynotes of our teaching of history and geography.